Browse PhDs in Neuroscience

 - PhD in computational neuroscience – Computational neuroscience is a growing field and uses computers to simulate the brain.
-Computational neuroscience candidates should be well versed in the emerging technologies of this field to contribute to the field’s progress, and may have a background in mathematics, physics, or computer science rather than biology.
+Computational neuroscience candidates should be well versed in the emerging technologies of this field to contribute to the field’s progress, and may have a background in mathematics, physics, artificial intelligence, or computer science rather than biology.
 A PhD in computational neuroscience may see a PhD student develop personalized treatments for neurological and psychiatric disorders.

 Other popular neuroscience research areas in include molecular neuroscience, neuroengineering, neuroimaging, neurolinguistics, neuroinformatics, and neurobiological study.

 The typical neuroscience PhD research project requires applicants to have, or expect to obtain, an upper second class (2:1) bachelor’s degree in a related subject area.
 In some cases, a lower second class (2:2) bachelor’s degree is sufficient if the graduate has a master’s degree or other relevant experience.
 For international students, overseas equivalent qualifications are almost always accepted.
 Since the focus of a research project can vary greatly, relevant subjects can be decided on an individual basis.

 Of course, PhD in neuroscience requirements vary across different institutions, and some projects may have subject specific entry requirements, e.g. a PhD in computational neuroscience may require the graduate student to have basic programming knowledge.